ixanza/tranquility/README.md

 14. Valerica
 15. eeekie's Enhanced NPCs
 16. RS Children Overhaul
+17. Cuyima Interesting NPCs
+18. High Poly Inigo
+19. Legacy of the Dragonborn NPC Overhaul

 For an overview of every single NPC that is retextured.
 Please see [this section on her guide](https://lexyslotd.com/guide/npc-retextures-page/).

-In addition There is also NPC retextures for Interesting NPCs done by Cuyima as well as an NPC retexture for Legacy of the Dragonborn done by 1NGR.

 ### Followers